Location: Casson Farms – Medstead, Saskatchewan

 Straight cutting canola is a common practice further south where it can dry down faster, but it requires rare and ideal conditions at this latitude.
 Swathing is the common practice and was a necessity in the Fall.
 “It was brutal going.
 We had to stop and unplug the swather every hundred feet or so.” recalls Casson.
 “I’ve always wanted to do a straight cut canola trial, and after plugging away with the swather for a few days it seemed like the year to do it.”
 Although the trial didn’t get harvested until the Spring, surprisingly, the yield results were nearly identical, but the straight cut canola graded #1 vs. the swathed canola at #2.
 The FarmTRX yield monitor provided a tangible measurement to add to time and fuel savings, which supported the more important intangibles – easier, better quality and less headaches!

-Calibration Accuracy – though Casson runs both yield monitors on his CR9060 combine, with all things being equal, he prefers to use the FarmTRX system.
-“The New Holland system works fine, but there are a lot of buttons, steps and calibration exercises to get going.
+Calibration Accuracy – although Casson runs both yield monitors on his CR9060 combine, with all things being equal, he prefers to use the FarmTRX system.
+“The New Holland system works well, but there are a lot of buttons, steps and calibration exercises to get going.
 The FarmTRX is simple, easier to use and get my data from”, says Casson.
 The FarmTRX yield monitor also showed great accuracy when field-calibrated by weight with the weigh wagon.
 An example canola field was 99.95% accurate; (under by 1.44 lbs) estimated at 3130.56 lbs compared to the total actual field weight of 3132 lbs.

 Fungicide Trial Assessment – everyone associated with the farm was excited in August 2019 when Bryn started showing the Climate Fieldview NDVI imagery for the wheat fungicide trials.
 The early results from a July fungicide trial looked spectacular.
 “You could see exactly where I unfolded the booms and started spraying”.

-Conclusion – it’s easy to get excited and emotional about the visual impact a great crop has while scouting, reviewing NDVI data, or while harvesting, but whether it moved the profit needle or not is all about the yield data.
-Having a yield monitor that is affordable, easy to install, simple to operate, and provides quantitative, accurate results is important.
+Conclusion – it’s easy to get excited and emotional about the visual impact a great crop has while scouting, reviewing vegetation index data, or while harvesting, but whether it moved the profit needle or not is all about the yield data.
+Having a yield monitor that is affordable, easy to install, simple to operate, and provides quantitative, accurate trends and results is important.
 Easily accessing and using this data with other data sources in a comprehensive farm management, agronomy or precision ag platform is critical to see the full picture.